How to Build and Implement a Change Management Model [UPDATED]

 Step 2.
 Communicate the change.

 Determine the best way to communicate change.
 Is it by email?
 A team meeting?
+Advanced communications is key here.

 Be sure also to communicate the source of change.
-Why is the change is happening in the first place?
+Why is the change happening in the first place?

 • Environmental/world